SY14 Use of Radioactive Materials

 - Cross References

-This document establishes policy and procedures for the acquisition, use, storage, and disposal of radioactive material at all Penn State locations except for the Hershey Medical Center.
+This document establishes policy and procedures for the acquisition, use, storage, and disposal of radioactive material at all Penn State locations except for the Hershey Medical Center, and the College of Medicine.

 The ownership and use of a radioactive material is governed by the Pennsylvania Department of Environmental Protection, Bureau of Radiation Protection (DEP) and the United States Nuclear Regulatory Commission (NRC).
 DEP requirements can be found in Title 25 of the Pennsylvania Code Article V.Radiological Health, and NRC requirements can be found in applicable parts of Title 10, Code of Federal Regulations.
 Regulations of the U. S. Departments of Transportation, the Food and Drug Administration, and the Environmental Protection Agency also apply.